mkoeppel/Optimizing_CNN/README.md

 ![alt text](https://github.com/mkoeppel/Optimizing_neural_nets/blob/main/NeuralNet_opt_output.png)

+### to do:
+- implement a random number of layers
+- include other datasets for optimization liek MNIST

 This is a follow-up to the deep-learning week at the Data Science bootcamp at SPICED Academy and was inspired and guided by this blog-post: https://blog.coast.ai/lets-evolve-a-neural-network-with-a-genetic-algorithm-code-included-8809bece164